13 Paralegal CV Examples That Work in 2026

 Why this CV works

-• Include any nationally recognised certificates like “National Association of Legal Assistants (NALA)” to demonstrate that your skills and knowledge have been assessed by industry professionals and convey that you possess techniques not only to document cases but also to influence favourable negotiations in disputes.
+• Include any nationally recognised certificates like “National Association of Licensed Paralegals (NALP)” to demonstrate that your skills and knowledge have been assessed by industry professionals and convey that you possess techniques to influence favourable negotiations in disputes.

 Why this CV works

-• Start the objective by stating that you’re aiming to gain some practical experience.
-You can further enhance your paralegal student CV by listing all the relevant legal skills you’ve utilised in the past, along with a few collaborative software tools.
+• Start your career objective by stating that you’re aiming to gain some practical experience.
+You can further enhance your paralegal student CV by listing all the relevant law skills you’ve utilised in the past, along with a few collaborative software programmes.

 Entry-Level Paralegal CV